 Only use recommended fuels.
-The appliance can be damaged by burning petroleum coke, liquid fuels or general rubbish and this will invalidate your warranty and risk your personal safety.
+The appliance can be damaged by burning pallets or treated wood, petroleum coke, anthracite, liquid fuels or general rubbish and this will invalidate your warranty and risk your personal safety.
 The appliance must not be used as a rubbish incinerator.
+Any coal type fuel that is used must be suitable for a closed appliance.
+Arigna Ecobrite or similar would be a recommended fuel.